-Incoming mail is put in pigeonholes.
-Parcels, registered items, and cheque books are kept in the Porters' Lodge and the addressees notified via their pigeonholes.
-There is a box for outgoing mail outside the Porters' Lodge; the last collection is made at 5.30 pm on weekdays.
+Incoming post is put in pigeonholes.
+Parcels and items of registered mail are kept in the Porters' Lodge and emails are generated by the duty porter requesting student to collect.
+There is a postbox for outgoing mail outside the Porters' Lodge; the last collection is made at 5.30 pm on weekdays.

-The JCR arranges, through the Cambridge University Students' Union, a free delivery service during Full Term for letters to other Colleges in Cambridge.
+Although suspended during the Covid pandemic, the JCR usually arranges, through the Cambridge Students' Union, a free delivery service during Full Term for letters to other Colleges in Cambridge.
 The box, which is in the Porters' Lodge, is emptied each morning.

 Please ensure that the Porters have your correct address for forwarding mail during vacations.
-When you finally come to leave the College, please advise the Tutorial Office of your new address.
+When you finally leave the College, please advise the Tutorial Office of your new address.
 You are strongly urged to inform the Tutorial Office of subsequent changes of address also, so that future communications from the College, concerning such matters as the taking of your MA, are not sent to an address at which you are no longer resident.